chenxiaoqino/getusermedia-to-rtmp/README.md

 ## Server

-adobe media server

-livego server
+You can set up your own RTMP server easily via [Nginx-RTMP-module](https://github.com/arut/nginx-rtmp-module), or push to adobe media server / livego server.

 ## FFMPEG options
 You may need to tune FFMPEG's options carefully for specific application need.
 Here are some brief explanation to common parameters, however there are many complex options possible -- please refer to FFMPEG manual.